Skip to Content

 What Fruit to Plant in June

-While most fruits are already established by June, you can still:
+While most fruits are already established by June, there's still useful work to do:

-- Plant strawberry runners: These will fruit next year—great in hanging baskets or raised beds.
+1. Plant strawberry runners: These will fruit next year and are great in hanging baskets or raised beds.

-- Feed raspberries, gooseberries, and blueberries: Use a potassium-rich fertiliser.
+2. Feed raspberries, gooseberries, and blueberries: Use a potassium-rich fertiliser to support developing fruit.

 What Flowers and Perennials to Plant in June

-There’s still time to sow or plant flowers for summer and autumn display:
+There's still time to sow or plant flowers for summer and autumn colour in your garden in Ireland:

-- Bedding plants: Geraniums, lobelia, petunias, and begonias bring instant colour.
+1. Bedding plants: Geraniums, lobelia, petunias, and begonias bring instant colour and will perform right through to autumn.

-- Annuals from seed: Cosmos, sunflowers, zinnias, and nasturtiums can be sown directly.
+2. Annuals from seed: Cosmos, sunflowers, zinnias, and nasturtiums can be sown directly into the ground in June.

-- Perennials to plant in June: Echinacea, coreopsis, rudbeckia, salvia, and gaillardia—these will establish over summer and bloom in late season or next year.
+3. Perennials: Echinacea, coreopsis, rudbeckia, salvia, and gaillardia will establish over summer and bloom in late season or return strongly next year.

 What Seeds to Plant in June

-Crops, flowers, and shrubs are in full growth mode—nourish them well:
+Crops, flowers, and shrubs are in full growth now and targeted feeding makes a real difference:

-- Feed tomatoes and fruiting crops: Use a tomato or high-potash feed weekly.
+1. Feed tomatoes and fruiting crops with a tomato or high-potash feed weekly once flowers appear.

 Check for slugs, snails, aphids, and caterpillars.
 Our pest control range has natural and chemical-free options for managing common June pests.